WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 The project proposal linked above endeavors to add a new set of machine-generated tags to our catalog database as its end goal, however we [already have records in our dataset that include machine-generated tags](https://github.com/WordPress/openverse/pull/3948#discussion_r1552301581).
-Nothing currently exists to distinguish these tags from creator-generated ones.
+Nothing currently exists to distinguish these tags from creator-generated ones, except for the presence of an `accuracy` value alongside the tag name.

 This implementation plan will describe how we plan on conveying machine-generated tags in the API, and also how they will be handled when